DrPaulBrewer/docker-stacks/iopy-spark-notebook/README.md

+##  iopy-spark-notebook is a private fork of all-spark-notebook

+Please note these important differences from the original documentaion copied below.
+* The dockerhub image for iopy-spark-notebook is `drpaulbrewer/iopy-spark-notebook`
+* default --driver-memory is set to 24 GB and master is set to local[*], env `SPARK_OPTS` overrides

-# Jupyter Notebook Python, Scala, R, Spark, Mesos Stack
+## Jupyter Notebook Python, Scala, R, Spark, Mesos Stack

 ## What it Gives You